 HDLC also defines different configurations for the three types of stations.
 The word configuration refers to the relationship between the hardware devices on a link.
 Following are the three configurations defined by HDLC.

 Unbalanced Configuration: The unbalanced configuration in an High-level Data Link Control (HDLC) link consists of a primary station and one or more secondary stations.
 The unbalanced condition arises because one station controls the other stations.
 In an unbalanced configuration, any of the following can be used:

 Figure 1: Unbalanced Configuration

-Balanced Configuration: The balanced configuration in an HDLC link consists of two or more combined stations.
+Balanced Configuration: The balanced configuration in an High-level Data Link Control (HDLC) link consists of two or more combined stations.
 Each of the stations has equal and complimentary responsibility compared to each other.
 Balanced configurations can use only the following:

 Full – Duplex or Half – Duplex operation

 Point to Point networks